hmrc/tamc/CONTRIBUTING.md

 -----------

 Once you are done with the changes make sure that:
-* all test cases successfull.
+* all test cases successful.
 Use below command to run the testcases

   ```$ sbt test```

 * all your changes are covered by unit test cases.
-If not, please write more testcases.
+If not, please write more test cases.
-* code coverage does not go below alread existing code coverage.
-Use below commad to run coverage report
+* code coverage does not go below already existing code coverage.
+Use below command to run coverage report

   ```$ sbt clean converage test```